Gaza militants fire rocket into Israel as tensions soar

 Palestinians and Israeli police clashed over the weekend in and around the Al-Aqsa Mosque compound in Jerusalem, which has long been an epicenter of Israeli-Palestinian violence.
 It is the third holiest site in Islam and the holiest for Jews, who refer to it as the Temple Mount because the mosque stands on a hilltop where the Jewish temples were located in antiquity.

-Protests and clashes there this time last year eventually led to an 11-day Gaza war.
+Protests and clashes there this time last year helped trigger an 11-day Gaza war.

 Police said they were responding to Palestinian stone-throwing and that they were committed to ensuring that Jews, Christians and Muslims — whose major holidays are converging this year — could celebrate them safely in the Holy Land.
 Palestinians view the presence of Israeli police at the site as a provocation and said they used excessive force.